Lying about its lion, Chinese zoo closed for going to the dogs

 Photographs showed the mastiff with its muzzle poking through the bars of its dingy enclosure.
 A grimy sign on the cage read "African Lion" in Chinese characters.

-The zoo apologised for the exhibits and was closed down for "rectification", the Beijing News said, citing local officials.
+The zoo apologized for the exhibits and was closed down for "rectification", the Beijing News said, citing local officials.

-Animal rights activists have criticised Chinese zoos for their record of poor conditions and other abuses.
+Animal rights activists have criticized Chinese zoos for their record of poor conditions and other abuses.

 (Reporting by Michael Martina; Editing by John O'Callaghan)